awsdocs/amazon-fsx-windows-user-guide/doc_source/validate-ad-config.md

    0
    ```

-   If you receive warnings or errors when you run the validation tool, refer to the Troubleshooting guide included in the validation tool package \(`TROUBLESHOOTING.md`\) and [Troubleshooting Problems for Amazon FSx](troubleshooting.md) in the Amazon FSx for Windows File Server documentation\.
+   If you receive warnings or errors when you run the validation tool, refer to the Troubleshooting guide included in the validation tool package \(`TROUBLESHOOTING.md`\) and [Troubleshooting Amazon FSx](troubleshooting.md)\.